sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 - **Absolute Jumps (JALR):** I engineered the specific target calculation logic for `JALR`, which requires masking the least significant bit `(rs1 + imm) & ~1`.
 This ensures 16-bit alignment compliance, which is critical for the RISC-V specification.

-- **AUIPC & LUI Support:** To support position-independent code, I integrated the `AUIPC` instruction by adding a new multiplexer (`ALUSrcAE`) before the ALU.
-This allows the Program Counter (PC) to be selected as an operand dynamically, enabling PC-relative address calculations in a single cycle.
+- **AUIPC & LUI Support:** To support position-independent code, I integrated the `AUIPC` instruction by extending the control unit with opcode `OPC_AUIPC = 7'b0010111` and a new `ALUSrcA` control signal.
+The control unit sets `ALUSrcA = 1'b1` for AUIPC instructions, which propagates through the ID/EX pipeline register to become `ALUSrcAE` in the execute stage.
+The execute stage uses this signal to select PC as ALU source A via a multiplexer: when `ALUSrcAE` is high, `SrcAE_final = PCE`; otherwise, `SrcAE_final = SrcAE_forwarded` (the normal forwarded rs1 value).
+With the U-type immediate (extracted from instruction bits [31:12] and shifted left by 12) as ALU source B and `ALUControl = ALU_ADD`, the instruction computes `rd = PC + (imm[31:12] << 12)` in a single cycle.
+This enables efficient PC-relative address calculations without requiring multiple instructions, which is essential for position-independent code and global offset table (GOT) access patterns.

 ---